avinetworks/avi-horizon-dashboard/README.rst

     AVI_LBAAS_FULL_READONLY_UI = True

-   The default name for the full LBaaS panel is "Loadbalancers".
+7. (Optional) The default name for the full LBaaS panel is "Loadbalancers".
 You can change it to a custom name using the following setting::

     AVI_LBAAS_PANEL_NAME = "Avi Loadbalancer"

-   In *Juno's* version of Horizon, there was a bug in _tab_group.html template file, which causes the title of a tab to be shown in a tab group even when there is only tab in the tab group.
-This is fixed in later versions.
-To get around this issue, just rewrite _tab_group.html file with the Kilo version at https://github.com/openstack/horizon/blob/stable/kilo/horizon/templates/horizon/common/_tab_group.html.

-   Location of the _tab_group.html file:
-    *redhat*: /usr/lib/python2.7/site-packages/horizon/templates/horizon/common/_tab_group.html,
-    *ubuntu*: /usr/lib/python2.7/dist-packages/horizon/templates/horizon/common/_tab_group.html

 7. Restart horizon.
 For example::